End of Life Services (Euthanasia)

 The next decision you must make is what to have done with your pet's remains.
 Cremation is the most popular choice, as home burial is often difficult or impossible.
 Our hospital provides a group cremation option, which means your pet's ashes will not be returned to you.
 If you would like to have your pet's ashes back to keep or to spread somewhere special, we work with a cremation service that offers individual cremation.
 They also offer a very nice service in that they will come to our hospital to pick up and transport your pet's remains, sparing you this painful duty.
 For those who wish to bury their pet at home, we provide basic cardboard caskets and remind you to check your local burial laws.

-If you find you are having a difficult time, there are many resources available for help with grief associated with pet loss.
+There are resources available for help with grief associated with pet loss.
 Sometimes, beautiful thoughts and words can help.
 The following are some of our favorites here at Fairmount Animal Hospital: